Keparoo/tapntable-backend/README.md

 GET /users => { users: [ {id, username, pin, displayName, firstName, lastName, role, isClockedIn, isActive }, ... ] }
 * Returns a list of all users
+* Optional filter queries:
-  * Optional search-query: firstName, Filters for items like firstName, case insensitive
+  * firstName, Filters for items like firstName, case insensitive
-  * Optional search-query: lastName, Filters for items like lastName, case insensitive
+  * lastName, Filters for items like lastName, case insensitive
-  * Optional search-query: displayName, Filters for items like display_name, case insensitive
+  * displayName, Filters for items like display_name, case insensitive
-  * Optional search-query: role: Filters for items with role that matches
+  * role: Filters for items with role that matches
-  * Optional search-query: isClockedIn: Filters for items with is_clocked_in that matches
+  * isClockedIn: Filters for items with is_clocked_in that matches
-  * Optional search-query: isActive: Filters for items with is_active that matches
+  * isActive: Filters for items with is_active that matches
-  * Optional search-query: desc: List returned is sorted by lastName, desc=true reverses sort
+  * desc: List returned is sorted by lastName, desc=true reverses sort
 * Authorization required: manager or owner

 GET /users/:username => { id, username, pin, displayName, firstName, lastName, role, isClockedIn, isActive }